 cd ~/fm_transmitter sudo python ./PiStation.py -f 100.3 example.mp3

-Hopefully by now you have learnt how to setup a basic pirate radio using the FM Transmitter software.
-This will allow you to broadcast any music you want by just using your Raspberry Pi.
+Hopefully, by now you have learned how to set up a basic pirate radio using the FM Transmitter software.
+This transmitter software will allow you to broadcast any music you want by just using your Raspberry Pi.

-Remember though that you need to adhere to your countries radio laws, most countries have a lot of restrictions on what frequencies you can use and the range that you can broadcast to.
+Remember though that you need to adhere to your countries radio laws, most countries have a lot of restrictions on what frequencies you can use and the range that you can broadcast.